Mendelevium: Discovery

 On the day of discovery, 19 February, alpha irradiation of the einsteinium target occurred in three three-hour sessions.
 The cyclotron was in the University of California campus, while the Radiation Laboratory was on the next hill.
-To deal with this situation, a complex procedure was used: Ghiorso took the catcher foils (there were three targets and three foils) from the cyclotron to Harvey, who would use aqua regia to dissolve it and pass it through an anion-exchange resin column to separate out the transuranium elements from the gold and other products.
+To deal with this situation, a complex procedure was used: Ghiorso took the catcher foils (there were three targets and three foils) from the cyclotron to Harvey, who would use aqua regia to dissolve it and pass it through an anion-exchange resin column to separate the transuranium elements from the gold and other products.
 The resultant drops entered a test tube, which Choppin and Ghiorso took in a car to get to the Radiation Laboratory as soon as possible.
-There Thompson and Choppin used a cation-exchange resin column and the α-hydroxyisobutyric acid.
+Thompson and Choppin used a cation-exchange resin column and the α-hydroxyisobutyric acid.
 The solution drops were collected on platinum disks and dried under heat lamps.
-The three disks were expected to contain respectively the fermium, no new elements, and the mendelevium.
+The three disks were expected to contain, respectively, the fermium, no new elements, and the mendelevium.
 Finally, they were placed in their own counters, which were connected to recorders such that spontaneous fission events would be recorded as huge deflections in a graph showing the number and time of the decays.
 There thus was no direct detection, but by observation of spontaneous fission events arising from its electron-capture daughter 256Fm.
 The first one was identified with a "hooray" followed by a "double hooray" and a "triple hooray".
 The fourth one eventually officially proved the chemical identification of the 101st element, mendelevium.
 In total, five decays were reported up until 4 a.m.
 Seaborg was notified and the team left to sleep.
-Additional analysis and further experimentation showed the produced mendelevium isotope to have mass 256 and to decay by electron capture to fermium-256 with a half-life of 1.5 h.
+Additional analysis and further experimentation showed the produced mendelevium isotope to have the expected mass of 256 and decay by electron capture to fermium-256 (half-life 157.6 minutes), the source of the observed fission.

 Being the first of the second hundred of the chemical elements, it was decided that the element would be named "mendelevium" after the Russian chemist Dmitri Mendeleev, father of the periodic table.
-Because this discovery came during the Cold War, Seaborg had to request permission of the government of the United States to propose that the element be named for a Russian, but it was granted.
+Because this discovery came during the Cold War, Seaborg had to request permission from the government of the United States to propose that the element be named for a Russian, but it was granted.
 The name "mendelevium" was accepted by the International Union of Pure and Applied Chemistry (IUPAC) in 1955 with symbol "Mv", which was changed to "Md" in the next IUPAC General Assembly (Paris, 1957).